On the normally ordered tensor product and duality for Tate objects: Abstract

 \section{Abstract}

 This paper generalizes the normally ordered tensor product from Tate vector spaces to Tate objects over arbitrary exact categories.
 We show how to lift bi-right exact monoidal structures, duality functors, and construct external Homs.
-We list some applications: (1) Pontryagin duality uniquely extends to $n$-Tate objects in locally compact abelian groups; (2) Ad\`{e}les of a flag can be written as ordered tensor products; (3) Intersection numbers can be interpreted via these tensor products.
+We list some applications: (1) Ad\`{e}les of a flag can be written as ordered tensor products; (2) Intersection numbers can be interpreted via these tensor products; (3) Pontryagin duality uniquely extends to $n$-Tate objects in locally compact abelian groups.